What Is Retention in Construction?

 What Do You Mean by Retention Money in Construction?

-- Retention Money in Construction, or the retention amount meaning, is described as the sum of money held by the client as a safeguard for any defects or non-conforming of construction work by the contractor.
+Retention Money in Construction, or the retention amount meaning, is described as the sum of money held by the client as a safeguard for any defects or non-conforming of construction work by the contractor.
 This is often referred to as retention money in contract costing.

 What Is the Purpose of Retention Money?

-- The purpose of retention money, also known as a retention fee, is to provide protection to the employer.
+The purpose of retention money, also known as a retention fee, is to provide protection to the employer.
 This clarifies what does retention mean in the context of construction.

-- The purpose of retention money, also known as retention sum, is providing security in the form of a source of funds.
-This retention fee meaning is to enable the rectification of defects in construction when the contractor fails to complete the construction work as per the contract.
+The purpose of retention money, also known as retention sum, is providing security in the form of a source of funds.
+This retention fee meaning is to enable the rectification of defects in construction when the contractor fails to complete the work as per the contract.

 Retention Includes Two Levels